Essential Financial Formulas 2026

 Price-to-Rent Ratio

-Helps determine whether it's better to rent or buy in a market.
+Helps decide whether one is better off renting or buying a house in a market.

 Tax Calculation Formulas